w3c/compute-pressure/security-privacy-self-assessment.md

 ### 2.12.
 What temporary identifiers might this specification create or expose to the web?

+The data obtained in step 1 could pose a cross-origin identification issue, however, we think our mitigations would prevent this risk.

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?